MarauderPixie/thesis-incomplete-xor-analysis/hypos.md

 To investigate the research questions above, an experiment similar to Conaway & Kurtz (2016) will be conducted.
-The basic proceeding is: participants will receive instructions for the task at hand, undergo a training phase of an incomplete XOR task with 12 blocks of 8 trials each (96 trials in total), receive yet another instructional prompt and then complete a generalization phase with 49 trials, of which 9 are the "missing" ones from training phase to constitute a full-XOR set of stimuli.
+The basic proceeding is: participants will receive instructions for the task at hand, undergo a training phase of an incomplete XOR task with 12 blocks of 8 trials each (96 trials in total), receive yet another instructional prompt and then complete a transfer phase with 49 trials, of which 9 are the "missing" ones from training phase to constitute a full-XOR set of stimuli.

 There will be a total of 4 groups:
 1. A control group A that will receive to experimental treatment; that is, no rule-related language in the instructions as well as the full set of training stimuli from the get-go.
-2. A group B that will receive rule-related language, but no 'simple rule first' (see next point).
+2. A group B that will encounter rule-related language, but no 'simple rule first' (see next point).
-3. A group C that will receive no rule-related language, but will encounter a reduced set of stimuli before the full set, such that they only have to learn a very simple rule (a type I solution in SHJ-terms) before encountering the full set (resulting in an incomplete XOR solution)
+3. A group C that will encounter no rule-related language, but a reduced set of stimuli before the full set, such that they only have to learn a very simple rule (a type I solution in SHJ-terms) before encountering the full set (resulting in an incomplete XOR solution)
-4. A group D that will receive rule-related language in the instructions as well as a simple rule first.
+4. A group D that will encounter rule-related language in the instructions as well as a simple rule first.

 With that, we can establish these hypotheses:

+**H1:** There will be a main effect of rule related language (${BF}_{rrl} > )

 **H1.1:** There will be a main effect of rule related language on the overall accuracy during training ($\mu_{Acc, B} > \mu_{Acc, A}$)
 **H1.2:** There will be a main effect of rule related language on the number of extrapolated responses on the nine critcal items during the generalization phase ($k_B > k_A$)